Holmes of Kyoto: Characters

-Aoi is in her second year of high school and has moved from Omiya in Saitama to Kyoto, which has caused a strained relationship with her friends back at home.
+Aoi is in her second year of high school and has moved from Omiya in Saitama to Kyoto, which has caused a strained relationship with her friends back at home and a break-up with her then-boyfriend.
 She currently works part-time at Kura.
-Honest and straightforward, Aoi was hired by Kiyotaka, who is convinced she has good intuition with antiques, can see their true value and can determine if the articles are genuine or not.
+Honest and straightforward, Aoi was hired by Kiyotaka, who is convinced she has good intuition with and instinct about antiques, can see their true value and can determine if the articles are genuine or not.
+With the help of Kiyotaka's tuition and his encouragement, her "eye" develops to such an extent that she is praised by others as well as Kiyotaka.
+She also begins to develop feelings for Kiyotaka, but because of the betrayal by her ex-boyfriend and former best friend she had created an emotional line that she refused to cross; however, as the series progresses she comes to terms with and accepts her feelings for Kiyotaka.